THE LINKING NETWORK – RESEARCHER IN RESIDENCE Dr Lindsey Cameron

 This University of Kent course focuses on classical findings and contemporary questions around gender stereotyping, using a variety of resources, bite-sized lecture recordings, academic papers, practical strategies and press coverage of research work.
 Discover what gender stereotypes are, why they are important and how to challenge them and the role played by parents, peers and the media in their development.

-A webinar looking at the role of parents in cultivating confidence in contact and positive intergroup attitudes.
+A webinar looking at the role of parents in cultivating confidence in contact and positive intergroup attitudes emphasising the bi-directional impact of families on children and children on their families.